Infrastructure debt

-Infrastructure debt is the fixed income investments in infrastructure assets.
+Infrastructure debt is fixed income investments in infrastructure assets.
 It can be an attractive investment, especially those dealing with capital preservation.

-It is a complex investment category reserved for sophisticated institutional investors who can gauge jurisdiction-specific risk parameters, assess a project's long-term viability, understand business operational risks, conduct due diligence, negotiate (multi) creditors’ agreements, make timely decisions on consents and waivers, and analyze loan performance over time.
+Due to its possible complexity, this investment category is usually reserved for institutional investors, who are able to gauge jurisdiction-specific risk parameters, assess a project's long-term viability, understand business operational risks, conduct due diligence, negotiate (multi) creditors’ agreements, make timely decisions on consents and waivers, and analyze loan performance over time.

 Characteristics

 Infrastructure debt, in comparison to infrastructure equity, has many distinct characteristics.
 Infrastructure debt is a short-term investment that has lower returns.
 It is much less risky and it does not generally benefit from the same inflation.
 This results from the majority of companies use floating rate debt or inflation linked-bonds.
 When dealing with floating rate debt, interest payments and bank bills move in unison.
 That is, a rise in inflation causes a rise in bank bill rates.
 Inflation-linked bonds occur when interest and principal payments are linked to CPI.
 Infrastructure debt has many defining characteristics that separate it from other infrastructure assets.